Chapter 1: Getting Started

 A function is a piece of code that performs a specific task; it may also be called a subroutine or a method.
 Functions may accept optional arguments (also called parameters), which are values (strings, numbers, and other variables) passed into the function for it to use.
 The CGI.pm module has many functions; for now we'll start by using these three:

-The header function prints out the "Content-type" header.
-With no arguments, the type is assumed to be "text/html". start_html prints out the <html>, <head>, <title> and <body> tags.
+prints out the <html>, <head>, <title> and <body> tags.
 It also accepts optional arguments.
 If you call start_html with only a single string argument, it's assumed to be the page title.
 For example:

 will print out the following*:

-You can also set the page colors and background image with start_html:
+You can also set the page colors and background image with start_html

-Notice that with multiple arguments, you have to specify the name of each argument with -title=>, -bgcolor=>, etc. This example generates the same HTML as above, only the body tag indicates the page colors and background image:
+, etc. This example generates the same HTML as above, only the body tag indicates the page colors and background image:

-The end_html function prints out the closing HTML tags:
+function prints out the closing HTML tags:

 So, as you can see, using CGI.pm in your CGI programs will save you some typing.
 (It also has more important uses, which we'll get into later on.)

-or "There's More Than One Way To Do Things In Perl"
+The Other Way To Use CGI.pm or "There's More Than One Way To Do Things In Perl"

 As you learn Perl you'll discover there are often many different ways to accomplish the same task.
 CGI.pm exemplifies this; it can be used in two different ways.
 The first way you've learned already: function-oriented style.
-Here you must specify qw(:standard) in the use line, but thereafter you can just call the functions directly:
+Here you must specify use CGI qw(:standard); print header; print start_html("Hello World"); The other way is object-oriented style, where you create an object (or instance of the module) and use that to call the various functions of CGI.pm: use CGI; # don't need qw(:standard) $cgi = CGI->new; # ($cgi is now the object) print $cgi->header; # function call: $obj->function print $cgi->start_html("Hello World"); Which style you use is up to you.
+The examples in this book use the function-oriented style, but feel free to use whichever style you're comfortable with. |

 Let's try using CGI.pm in an actual program now.
 Start a new file and enter these lines:

-Program 1-4: fourth.cgi - Hello World Program, using CGI.pm
+Program 1-4: fourth.cgi - Hello World Program, using CGI.pm#!/usr/bin/perl -wT use CGI qw(:standard); print header; print start_html("Hello World"); print "<h2>Hello, world!</h2>\n"; print end_html;

 Source code: /book/ch1/fourth-cgi.html